 The first antipsychotic drug was discovered by accident and then used for schizophrenia.
 This was Thorazine, which was soon followed by medications such as Haldol, Prolixin, Navane, Loxapine, Stelazine, Trilafon, and Mellaril.
 These drugs have become known as "neuroleptics" (meaning, "take the neuron") because, although effective in treating positive symptoms (acute symptoms such as hallucinations, delusions, thought disorder, loose associations, ambivalence, or emotional lability), they can cause cognitive dulling and involuntary movements, among other side effects.
 These older medications also are not so effective against so-called negative symptoms such as apathy, decreased motivation, and lack of emotional expressiveness.

-The first of the new class, Clozaril is the only drug that has been shown to be effective where other antipsychotics have failed.
-It is not linked with the side effects mentioned above, but it does produce other side effects, including possible decrease in the number of white cells, so blood counts need to be monitored every week during the first six months of treatment and then every two weeks and eventually once a month indefinitely in order to catch this side effect early if it occurs.
+The first of the new generation, Clozaril is the only drug that has been shown to be effective where other antipsychotics have failed.
+It is not linked with the side effects mentioned above, but it does produce other side effects, including weight gain, changes in blood sugar and cholesterol, and possible decrease in the number of infection-fighting white blood cells.
+Blood counts need to be monitored every week during the first six months of treatment and then every two weeks and eventually once a month indefinitely in order to catch this side effect early if it occurs.